-Invite a volunteer to read aloud the text on page 16 about Saint Clare.
+Invite a volunteer to read aloud the text about Saint Clare.

-- Ask: How is Saint Clare an example for young people today? - Call on volunteers to respond. - Point out that we can learn a lot from her example such as Saint Clare's devotion to the Eucharist, her openness to God's call, and the way she helped lead others to God.
+- Ask: How is Saint Clare an example for young people today? - Call on volunteers to respond. - Tell the class that even though Saint Clare lived a long time ago, we can learn a lot from her example.
+Provide some examples, such as Saint Clare's devotion to the Eucharist, her openness to God's call, and the way she helped lead others to God.